Tanzania, East Africa

 The Tembo Gold Project is our highest exploration priority, and is located directly northwest of and adjacent to Barrick’s Bulyanhulu Gold Mine, in the Sukumaland Greenstone Belt.
 The inner arc of this greenstone belt is host to the Bulyanhulu Mine of Barrick Gold, the Buck Reef Mine of Tanzania Gold Corporation and Tuluwaka Gold Mine, formerly a Barrick operation.

-The Tembo Project consists of a contiguous prospecting area comprising 6 prospecting licenses and 1 prospecting license applications, in total covering an area of ~180sq.km.
+The Tembo Project consists of one prospecting licence covering an area of ~32sq.km.

-Prior exploration data acquired over a period of more than ten years is being re-processed, reinterpreted to identify and prioritize compelling targets warranting further focused follow-up including drilling, and follow-up required on existing drill targets.
+Prior exploration data acquired over a period of more than ten years has recently been re-processed; and reinterpreted to identify and prioritize compelling targets warranting further focused follow-up including drilling, and required follow-up drilling to develop resources on existing drill targets.
+See section ‘Gold Exploration Leveraging State-Of-The-Art Machine Learning & AI Technology‘

 Exploration of the Tembo Gold Project area prior to the 2011-2014 drilling campaigns progressed from broad soil sampling campaigns and a high resolution airborne magnetic and radiometric survey designed to test the gold potential of the whole of the license areas and assist in the interpretation of potentially favorable underlying geology, to more detailed follow-up programs, including limited drill testing of gold and structural anomalies generated by those programs.